jmaiocco/CMSI-185-Chaser-/README.md

 # CMSI-185-Chaser-Plus
-A simple HTML chaser game.
-Includes modifications made to the original project following the due date.
+In this simple HTML evasion game, drag your mouse across the canvas to maneuver around enemies and obstacles.
+Can you avoid swarms of endlessly spaawning circles?

+Play the game here:

+Modifications from the original project:
+ -Inclusion of barriers
+ -Better timer stopping/starting

+(Created by Joseph Maiocco)